tonyjurg/Nestle1904GBI/README.md

-# Text-Fabric Nestle Greek New Testament (version 1904, based on GBI XML node)
+# Text-Fabric Nestle 1904 Greek New Testament (based on GBI XML node)

 ### Warning: this is an ongoing project.
 Changes will be made. ###